 You could say England is lucky: they have the best hemophilia publicity in the world.
 Their longest reigning monarch, Queen Victoria, had a son with hemophilia and so gave hemophilia a place in royal history, hence the “royal disease” nomenclature.
 And she exported hemophilia.
 Germany, Spain?
-Not a problem: hemophilia went straight to the royal families.
+Hemophilia went straight to the royal families.
 Russia?
 The Crown Prince had hemophilia and while his life was cut short, he went down in history, as did hemophilia.

 We’re not so lucky.
 The US has a publicity problem with hemophilia, not counting the Dark Ages when hemophilia was so closely linked to HIV.
 As it’s president’s day, it got me thinking: have any presidents known about hemophilia or known someone with hemophilia?

 Prior to Ronald Regan, we don’t know.
 Regan seems to be the first to take notice of hemophilia, despite dire warnings from CDC in the early 1980s, when HIV was showing up in those with hemophilia.
 It took Regan’s Hollywood buddy Rock Hudson, who contracted HIV and stepped forward into the limelight in 1985, for Regan to finally take action on the nation’s blood supply and help stem the contamination.

 Thanks to our great community activists, we wanted to keep hemophilia in the presidential eye, but it took a back seat once the HIV problem was controlled and recombinant products available.